 (d) The following persons are allowed in the Press Box during Cheer Off.
 One (1) announcer, One (1) clock operator, one (1) League runner, and a minimum of two (2)/maximum of four (4) accountants.

-1 - American Conference for Pee Wee, Super Midget, Midget, and Varsity divisions.
+1 - The top six teams for Pee Wee, Super Midget, Midget, and Varsity divisions will place.

 The Mighty Mite division will not be placed based on their scores.